ddbj/www/_tentative/country.md

 layout: indexed_content
 title: Controlled vocabulary for /country qualifier
 pathname: country
-www.ddbj.nig.ac.jp/pdf/ddbj/country.pdf
 category: tentative
 ---

 The original site; [Controlled vocabulary for /country qualifier](//www.insdc.org/documents/country-qualifier-vocabulary) 2020.01.08 version

-A new qualifier was introduced in version 2.1 (December 15, 1998) of the Feature table definitions: /country.
-This new qualifier is used to indicate the country of origin of a DNA sample.
+A new qualifier was introduced in version 2.1 (December 15, 1998) of the Feature table definitions: /country.<br>This new qualifier is used to indicate the country of origin of a DNA sample.

 The text below outlines the format and the present list of allowed countries.

 ## Defiition of /country qualifier